usaid-cs/yesterday-i-learned/random.md

 - Uncontrolled civilisation goes through [four repeating generations of viewmodels](http://www.generationmodel.eu/gentypmod): idealist (expansive growth) -> reactive (when idealists suddenly gain individuality) -> civic (when individuals split up and enjoy) -> adaptive (during a crisis of some sort)
 - [AK-74](http://www.diffen.com/difference/AK-47_vs_AK-74) has better recoil handling, shoots farther, and has less spread.
 For no reason, then, should it be produced less frequently than the AK-47.
 - On Walmart promoting bumping up the minimum wage: [Their "benevolence" allows them to lobby for higher minimum wages and push Mom-and-Pop retailers out of business without looking hypocritical.
 Longer-term the lack of competition helps their bottom-line.](https://www.reddit.com/r/business/comments/2wfpn6/walmart_gives_workers_a_raise_shares_drop/coqkovk/) - dt084
-- In Jesus' times, "Everyone serves the good wine first, and when people have drunk freely, then the poor wine."
-The act of Jesus conjuring good wine when everyone is already drunk made him "the ultimate bro".
-(John 2:9-10) This was his _first_ miracle.
 - [Gun magazines can be helical](http://imgur.com/a/uFGzs)
-- Firefox has a "zoom text only" option in View>Zoom.
 - While it makes more sense that _adaptor_ is the inanimate object and _adapter_ is a person who adapts, they turn out to have no difference.
 - To "[paint oneself into a corner](http://28.media.tumblr.com/tumblr_ltahvlbVHe1qls341o1_500.jpg)" is to paint the floor with no way out.
 - [People stumble when one stair is of a different height from the rest](https://www.reddit.com/r/Damnthatsinteresting/comments/2xsw2s/one_of_the_stairs_is_more_forward_a_fraction_of/).
 This is known.
 However, it is also known as [_sword step_](http://en.wikipedia.org/wiki/Medieval_fortification#Stairs), for delaying enemy progress when the owner is attacked by someone else. ["This is also, incidentally, why most spiral staircases turn to the right when climbing, so a person descending can more easily swing a sword and use the central pillar as cover."](https://www.reddit.com/r/Damnthatsinteresting/comments/2xsw2s/one_of_the_stairs_is_more_forward_a_fraction_of/cp3a1k6)